 The Home Hub 4, meanwhile, lags a little behind - it doesn't have AC wireless, for a start - but it's still a decent piece of tech.
 Dual-band Wi-Fi helps you get decent signal throughout your home, and again you get four ethernet ports.

-EE's router is known as the EE Bright Box.
-One of its forms, the Bright Box 1, comes with standard ADSL packages, and it's… well, it's okay.
+EE's routers are the EE Bright Box and the EE Smart Hub.
+The Bright Box 1 comes with standard ADSL packages, and it's… well, it's okay.
 It'll do the job of connecting up your gadgets, and transfer speeds are perfectly good enough for the broadband it comes with.
 For slightly more complicated networking tasks though, like using AirPlay, it may stall a bit.

-On the other hand, the Bright Box 2 - which you get with fibre optic packages - is pretty impressive.
+On the other hand, the Smart Hub - which you get with fibre optic packages - is pretty impressive.
 It's rocking all the latest specs, including some advanced tech to future-proof it, and it can do cool things like beamforming, which zeroes in on the device it's connected to.
 Plus it's one of the more attractive routers on this list.

 With any Plusnet broadband package, you'll get a Plusnet Hub One.
 It's essentially the same as the no-longer-available BT Home Hub 5A - and you know what, it's not half bad.
 Just like Plusnet's broadband, it's uncomplicated, straightforward, and easy to use, and gives you a good service to boot.
 There's the latest wireless AC standard, four 1Gb-speed ethernet ports for plugging your computers into, and dual-band Wi-Fi for top-notch home networking.
 This is a good'un.